Super Bowl V

-Due to its blunders, the game is often regarded among the worst Super Bowls played, but is also recognized as the title the Colts needed after losing Super Bowl III.
+Due to its blunders, the game is often regarded among the worst Super Bowls ever played, but is also recognized as the title the Colts needed after losing Super Bowl III.

 Background

 Host selection process

 The NFL awarded Super Bowl V to Miami on March 17, 1970, at the owners' meeting held in Honolulu.
 It marked the third Super Bowl to be played in the Orange Bowl.
 Three cities submitted bids: Miami, New Orleans, and Los Angeles (Coliseum).
 A potential bid by Pasadena (Rose Bowl) failed to materialize, and Houston (Astrodome) dropped out due to scheduling conflicts with conventions.